 All grants paid are deemed to have a primary holder, namely the grantee whose name appears on the award notice.

 All grants that have not been renewed or extended, that have been terminated, or project grants that have been completed, may contain residual balances of funds allocated in prior years and/or issued in the current fiscal year.
 This would also include grants for equipment or for the establishment of facilities that may contain residual balances.
 The Agencies will adjust their next payment to the institution or request a reimbursement in the case when no future payments are scheduled for any current-year funds not required for the purpose for which they were granted.

 NSERC and SSHRC only

-The Agencies will allow residual funds from prior years to be retained by the institution under certain conditions determined by their Finance and Awards Administration Division.
+The Agencies will allow unspent funds from prior years to be retained by the institution under certain conditions determined by their Finance and Awards Administration Division.
 These funds will be transferred to a General Research Fund (GRF).
-The Agencies will also allow proceeds from any sale of equipment purchased, or facilities established, with funds granted by the Agency, to be transferred to the General Research Funds.
-The Agencies expect that the institution’s president will use these funds for the broad purpose of enhancing the quality of research in the natural sciences and engineering, or in the social sciences and humanities, as applicable.
-Funds from the General Research Fund may be used to provide small start-up grants to new professors, bridge funding to professors who are between applications, additional funds to professors in support of their research, etc. Funds must be spent in a timely manner.
+The Agencies will also allow proceeds from any sale of equipment purchased, or facilities established, with funds granted by the Agency, to be transferred to the GRF.
+The Agencies expect that the institution will use these funds for the broad purpose of enhancing the quality of research in the natural sciences and engineering, or in the social sciences and humanities, as applicable.
+Funds from the GRF may be used to provide small start-up grants to new professors, bridge funding to professors who are between applications, or additional funds to professors in support of their research.
+Funds must be spent in a timely manner.